 Criteria for Success: In order to receive credit, participants should read the entire course.
 Once you have read the course, you will continue to the online quiz and evaluation.
 A passing score of 70% on the quiz is required to receive credit.
 A certificate will be available in your transcripts upon successful completion of the quiz and evaluation.
 If you have questions about this CME activity, please contact AKH Inc. at [email protected]

-It is the policy of ProCE, Inc., AKH Inc. and Wild Iris Medical Education to ensure independence, balance, objectivity, scientific rigor, and integrity in all of its continuing education activities.
+It is the policy of ProCE, LLC, AKH Inc. and Wild Iris Medical Education to ensure independence, balance, objectivity, scientific rigor, and integrity in all of its continuing education activities.
 Faculty must disclose to the participants any significant relationships with commercial interests whose products or devices may be mentioned in the activity or with the commercial supporter of this continuing education activity.
 Identified conflicts of interest are resolved by AKH prior to accreditation of the activity and may include any of or combination of the following: attestation to non-commercial content; notification of independent and certified CME/CE expectations; referral to National Author Initiative training; restriction of topic area or content; restriction to discussion of science only; amendment of content to eliminate discussion of device or technique; use of other author for discussion of recommendations; independent review against criteria ensuring evidence support recommendation; moderator review; and peer review.

 Dorothy Caputo, MA, BSN, RN - AKH Director of Accreditations and AKH planners and reviewers have no financial relationships to disclose.

 Dr. Barkat has no relevant commercial or financial relationships to disclose.